Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 Write-in voting is only allowed in general elections.
 A general election ballot has spaces for write-in votes.
 To cast a write-in vote by hand, fill in the oval to the left of the space for the write-in vote, and write the first and last names of the person in the appropriate space.

-You must mail or hand deliver your absentee ballot to your local board of elections.
-You cannot email or fax your voted absentee ballot or take your voted ballot to an early voting center or a polling place.
+You must mail or hand deliver your mail-in ballot to your local board of elections or a voting location.
+You cannot email or fax your voted mail-in ballot.

 How do I return my voted ballot?

 You must mail or hand deliver your voted ballot to your local board of elections a ballot drop off box (PDF) (EXCEL), an early voting center, or an election day vote center (PDF) (EXCEL).
 You cannot submit your voted ballot online or return it by email or fax.

 If you mail your ballot, the envelope must be postmarked on or before November 3, 2020.

 Your local board of elections must receive your ballot by 10 am on November 13, 2020.: